Gistyr/better-logger/README.md

 #### Why would I want to use `DEBUGX`?
 Let’s say you’re in development, so you want to see all your ``debug`` logs.
 However, some of your ``debug`` logs are massive and clutter your terminal.
 You can mark those verbose logs as `debugx!()` and set `debug_extra = false` to hide them.
 Later, if you're troubleshooting or need to view them, set `debug_extra = true` and see your extra debug logs!
+## How to use `NetworkFormat`
 # 🎉 Contributing
 #### TODO:
 - Validate all user settings in the init function